LANDIS-II-Foundation/Project-Southern-Apps-History/README.md

 ## Output Analysis

-Model outputs for a
+Model outputs required for analysis were maps of species biomass at 20 year timesteps generated using the Biomass Output extension (Scheller & Mladenoff 2004).
+At each timestep we analyzed the per-cell average biomass of all oaks on the landscape and the percentage of landscape biomass that was oaks.
+The script used for this data analysis is available [here](https://github.com/LANDIS-II-Foundation/Project-Southern-Apps-History/tree/master/Support_Scripts).

-## Inputs and Data Availability
+## Inputs Availability

-Landscape inputs for each model run are available in this repository in this [link](insert-link-here).
+Landscape inputs for each model run are available in this repository in this [link](https://github.com/LANDIS-II-Foundation/Project-Southern-Apps-History/tree/master/Landscape_Inputs).
+Installers for the LANDIS-II model as well as any needed extensions are available [here](https://github.com/LANDIS-II-Foundation/Project-Southern-Apps-History/tree/master/LANDIS_Installers)

 ## Citations